aplyid/aplyid-jr-test/README.md

 - If you run the rails server and the front end server concurrently

 ## After you are done
-Please send me a link to your code repository at milad@aplyid.com.
-Installation instructions and how to run your project should be written in the README.
+Please create a pull request of your changes in your branch and add Milad and Eddy as reviwer to your pull request.

 We want you to complete the subject and can be of help for the setup of the environment you're really blocking on it.
 Passed that point you're on your own.